 The Quiglys, Jim and Nancy, have been residents of Salem since 1991.
 Jim served as a Planning Commissioner and a Township Board Trustee.
 He is a member of Salem Community Events and the Salem Area Historical Society and a Friend of the Library member since 2004.
 Jim received a Bachelor of Science from Wayne State University (1965) and a Juris Doctor from the University of Detroit, School of Law (1973).
 He also served in the US Army.
 Jim enjoys traveling, reading, gardening, grandchildren and supporting animal rescue groups.

 Joe Salvatore was born and raised in Valley City, the Frog Jumping Capital of Ohio.
-He graduated with honors from Miami University with a B.A. in creative writing and later earned an M.A. in higher education administration from the University of Michigan.
-Joe lived in Chicago for six years, teaching high school English and creative writing and directing an academic program for gifted students at Northwestern University.
-Joe moved to South Lyon in 2003, where he now lives with his wife Jennifer, daughter Lucie, and son Charlie.
-For the past ten years, Joe has worked at the University of Michigan (U-M).
-He currently serves as the Associate Director of the U-M Science Learning Center.
+After many years of intense frog jumping, he attended Miami University in Oxford, OH and earned a B.A. in creative writing.
+After growing tired of watching Ohio State lose to Michigan, Joe moved to Ann Arbor and graduated from the University of Michigan with an M.A. in higher education administration.
+Joe lived in Chicago for six years, teaching high school English and creative writing and spending most of his time searching for parking.
+After two years directing an academic program for gifted students at Northwestern University, Joe moved to South Lyon in 2003 where he now lives with his wife Jennifer, daughter Lucie, son Charlie, and rambunctious lab Bailey.
+For the past 12 years, Joe has worked at the University of Michigan's Science Learning Center (SLC) where he currently serves as Interim Director and Michigan football obsessionist.